kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 complementing node declared features.
 Defining a standard declared feature for this capability is out of scope for this KEP but is a natural follow-up.

+Scheduler awareness of a node's `allowedRegistries` configuration is another potential optimization: the scheduler could avoid placing pods on nodes whose allowlist does not include the referenced registry, preventing predictable terminal failures.
+This could be expressed via node declared features or node labels derived from the kubelet configuration.
+This is out of scope for alpha but is a natural extension of the node declared features integration.

 [ndf]: https://github.com/kubernetes/enhancements/issues/5328

 ## Production Readiness Review Questionnaire